ChrisWhealy/edge-cdn-store/docs/explanation.md

 }
 ```

-An instance of this struct can then be created with an optional `secondary` cache.

-In order to operate a tired lookup, the `TieredStorage` struct implements `pingora_cache::Storage` so that when its `lookup` function is called, rather than interacting directly with the disk cache, it first calls `lookup` on the primary cache.
+In order to operate a tiered lookup, the `TieredStorage` struct implements `pingora_cache::Storage` so that when its `lookup` function is called, rather than interacting directly with the disk cache, it first calls `lookup` on the primary cache.
 If that fails, it attempts to call `lookup` on the secondary (if one exists).

 ## 7.Configurable Cache Behaviour